Home

 THRAPSTON – The research into the town’s war dead that Eric and the team from the town’s history society have been involved in during the last few years is now complete.
 "In the Springtime of their Lives" - The Thrapston Roll of Honour, 1914-2007 is now available at "Forget Me Not", in Thrapston High Street.

-WEEDON - another exciting on-going project is underway to record the lives of the village's war heroes, as soon as we hear more we'll post it here.
+WEEDON - another exciting on-going project is underway to record the lives of the village's war heroes.
+The group's website at www.weedon1914-1919.co.uk is recommended reading and plans are also in hand for a complementary book.
+When we know more we'll let you all know!

 WOLLASTON – in 2004, a small group, led by Linda Groom and Gordon Hall, published an excellent book detailing the men from the village who died in the two world wars.
 It was this book that greatly inspired us to embark on our Raunds project.
 We believe that copies are still obtainable by contacting Gordon on 01933-664695.